While Botox is a toxin, when used properly the side effects are usually minimal and temporary.

 Most side effects are usually temporary and should fade within a few days.

-However, drooping eyelids, drooling, and asymmetry are all caused by the unintentional effects of the toxin on muscles surrounding the target areas of the drug, and these side effects may take several weeks to improve as the toxin wears off.
+But drooping eyelids, drooling, and asymmetry are all caused by the unintentional effects of the toxin on muscles surrounding the target areas of the drug.
+These side effects may take several weeks to improve as the toxin wears off.

 - difficulty speaking